mschwerhoff/pp20-terminology/terminology.md

 abstractly atomic
 :   A statement or instruction that, at a certain level of abstraction, appears to be executed atomically.
 E.g. from a caller's perspective, a method `synchronized append(x)` of a queue appears to append element `x` in one step, but from the queue's perspective, this might take several steps.

+amdahl's law
+:   Specifies the maximum amount of speedup that can be achieved for a program with a given sequential part.
+The pessimistic view on scalability.

 bad interleaving
 :   An interleaving that yields a problematic or otherwise undesirable computation.
 E.g. an incorrect result, a deadlock or non-deterministic output.